xingchen0123/xingchen0123.github.io/index.md

 My research has appeared or is forthcoming in ***World Development, Research & Politics, Journal of Development Economics, Governance***, and other journals.

 ## Research Interests
-- Fields: Political Behavior, Public Policy
-- Topics: Political Psychology, Public Opinion, Environment Policy
+- Chinese Politics, Political Behavior, Public Opinion, Public Policy

 ## Employment
 -  Assistant professor, School of International Relations and Public Affairs, Fudan University, 2020-present